Tensor-structured sketching for constrained least squares: Introduction

 \subsection{Our contributions}

 The current work aims to capture the essential geometry of the constraint set in \eqref{QP} and gain computational advantage from the tensor structure of the sketching matrix at the same time.
-In particular, our result adopts the same Gaussian width measure as in prior works \cite{MPT07,PW15} and extends the theory to tensorized sub-Gaussian cases.
-To the best of our knowledge, this paper presents the state-of-the-art sketching dimension for the row-wise tensor sketching matrices.
+Our main contributions have two components: for unconstrained linear regressions, we give a theoretical guarantee via an optimal Johnson-Lindenstrauss property for the row-wise tensorized sub-Gaussian sketches.
+For least squares with any choice of convex constraint sets, we adopt a variant measure of Gaussian width and provide an estimate on the sketching dimension for tensor-structured sketching matrices.
+This can be considered as a generalization of prior works \cite{MPT07,PW15,BDN15} where only unstructured sub-Gaussian sketching matrices are considered.
+To the best of our knowledge, this paper presents the state-of-the-art sketching dimensions for the row-wise tensor sketching matrices.

-For the sake of simplicity of the exposition, we first present the main result \cref{informal} for the sketching design constructed with standard Gaussian \footnote{A standard Gaussian vector has i.i.d. $\mathcal{N} (0,1)$ entries.} and Rademacher \footnote{A random Rademacher vector has i.i.d. entries which take the values $-1, 1$ with equal probability $1/2.$} vectors in the example of unconstrained linear regression problems.
-We would like to remark that a more comprehensive result later shown in \cref{sketch_dimension} holds for a wide class of sub-Gaussian matrices with flexible density level and for all types of constrained least squares.
-For the proof of \cref{informal}, we refer the readers to the proof of \cref{sketch_dimension} shown in \cref{sketch_dimension proof} and the proof of \cref{unconstrained}. \begin{theorem} Let $n_1, n_2, p, m \in\mathbb{N}^+.$ Consider the linear regression problem \eqref{QP} $(n=n_1n_2)$ with coefficient matrix $\mA\in \Real^{n_1n_2\times p}$ and the constraint $\C=\Real^p$.
-Fix the error criterion $ \eps\in(0,1)$ and the failure probability $\delta \in (0,\frac{1}{2}).$ Let $\mS\in\Real^{m \times n_1n_2}$ be a sketching matrix such that each row of $\mS$ is an independent tensor product of a standard Gaussian vector of length $n_1$ and a Rademacher vector of length $n_2$.
+For the sake of simplicity of the exposition, we first present the main result \cref{informal} for the sketching design constructed with row-wise tensorized Rademacher vectors \footnote{A random Rademacher vector has i.i.d. entries which take the values $-1, 1$ with equal probability $1/2.$} in the example of unconstrained linear regression problems.
+We would like to remark that more comprehensive results will be later shown in \cref{unconstrained} for a wide class of sub-Gaussian matrices and in \cref{sketch_dimension} for general constrained optimizations.
+For the proof of \cref{informal}, we refer the readers to \cref{unconstrained} in \cref{sec: 2}. \begin{theorem} Let $n_1, n_2, p, m \in\mathbb{N}^+.$ Consider the linear regression problem \eqref{QP} $(n=n_1n_2)$ with coefficient matrix $\mA\in \Real^{n_1n_2\times p}$ and the constraint $\C=\Real^p$.
+Fix the error criterion $ \eps\in(0,1)$ and the failure probability $\delta \in (0,1/2).$ Let $\mS\in\Real^{m \times n_1n_2}$ be a matrix whose rows are independent tensor products of Rademacher vectors respectively of length $n_1$ and $n_2$.
 If the sketching dimension $m$ satisfies